 Easy Persimmon Jam Recipe

-I designed this recipe to be fast because I am impatient, and I do not like to wait.
+I designed this recipe to be quick and easy because I am sometimes impatient and do not like to wait.
 After cooking and chilling, this jam can be spread on some bread or muffins, mixed into oatmeal, or drizzled on ice cream.
-It tastes incredible on my homemade brioche bread.
+It tastes incredible on my homemade brioche bread, and I use it to make these persimmon cheese pound cake bars, which is a recipe that you have to try; truly, it’s life-changing.

 Table of contents